e1hyl/bestAnime/README.md

 ### bestAnime
 Run main.py

-Supposed to give better idea of best anime by calculating favorites/members ratio
+Supposed to give better idea of best anime by calculating favorites/members ratio on MAL